ZaZza402/birocrazia-decoder/STRIPE_GUIDE.md

-# 💳 Stripe Integration Guide for Biro Dec
+# 💳 Stripe Integration Guide for Bur0

 This guide explains how to integrate Stripe payments into your Next.js application to support the "Senatore" and "Imperatore" plans.